GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/routing_model/readme.txt

 10. create_river_input.py
     Combines all inputs created above to the one nc file route_parameters.nc

+Please note the scripts get_latloni.py and get_num_sub_catchment.f90 are specific to the M09 EASE grid because they are only needed by "get_Qr_clmt.f90", and the M09 dependency stems from the fact that "get_Qr_clmt.f90" creates a runoff climatology from SMAP L4 simulations.

 The explanations for the input files of this package can be found in the input directory.